DELAWARE & RARITAN CANAL STATE PARK:

 The trail is divided into three sections.
 The Main Canal travels from Trenton northeast to New Brunswick.
 The Feeder Canal travels northwest from Trenton to Bull's Island in Stockton.
 From here the trail continues along the former rail bed of the Pennsylvania RR; Belvidere Division up to Milford.
 The Main & Feeder Canals meet at Route 1 in Trenton, where the Main Canal was buried under Routes 1 & 129 as it heads south out of the city.
-The third section (Not Connected to Main & Feeder Canals) travels from South Trenton (utilizing the Waterfront Trail and South Riverfront Park) to the old Main Canal which skirts the John A. Roebling Memorial Park and Hamilton Marshes ending in Bordentown at Crosswicks Creek.
+The third section (Not Connected to Main & Feeder Canals) travels from South Trenton (utilizing the South Riverwalk) to the Main Canal; South which skirts the John A. Roebling Memorial Park and Hamilton Marshes ending in Bordentown at Crosswicks Creek.

 Along the west side of the Delaware River (In Pennsylvania) is the D&L Trail: Delaware Canal Towpath .
 For more information visit; D&R CANAL STATE PARK or EAST COAST GREENWAY .